-d) The Promoter reserves the right to refuse any applications e) The application shall include:

-1. confirmation that the applicant has read and understood the Code, the Technical Regulations and the Sporting Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Series, to observe them,

-- 2. the name of the Competitor (as it appears on the licence), - 3. the name of the Official Team representative, authorised to sign on behalf of the Team, - 4. a copy of the Competitor's licence issued by the ASN, - 5. the make and model of the competing car(s), - 6. the category in which the car will compete, - 7. the names of the drivers, - 8. the commercial name the Team wishes to use, - 9. for full-season Competitors only, an undertaking by the applicant to participate in every Event with the number of cars entered, - 10. the full payment of the entry fees.

-f) All Competitors must abide by the guidelines set down in terms of sponsorship from Series partners as regards pit garage decoration, car livery, Team and driver overalls.
+- e) The Promoter reserves the right to refuse any applications. - f) The application shall include: - i.
+Confirmation that the applicant has read and understood the Code, the Technical Regulations and the Sporting Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Series, to observe them, - ii.
+The name of the Competitor (as it appears on the licence), - iii.
+The name of the Official Team representative, authorised to sign on behalf of the Team, - iv.
+A copy of the Competitor's licence issued by the ASN, - v.
+The make and model of the competing car(s), - vi.
+The category in which the car will compete, - vii.
+The names of the Drivers, - viii.
+The commercial name the Team wishes to use, - ix.
+For full-season Competitors only, an undertaking by the applicant to participate in every Event with the number of cars entered, - x.
+The full payment of the entry fees. - g) All Competitors must abide by the guidelines set down in terms of sponsorship from Series partners in regard to car livery, Team and Driver overalls.
 The Promoter reserves space on the cars and overalls of all Competitors (see Appendix 3).
-No sponsorship from companies associated with the manufacture, re-treading, sale or distribution of tyres is authorised.

-g) Each Team must sign the Team Commercial Agreement in two copies and return them to the Promoter before the start of the first Competition they attend at the latest.
-Failure to sign the Agreement may be reported to the Stewards and the Team in question may be disqualified from taking part in the Competition.

-h) A Team is defined as the cars entered under a specific Competitor's licence.
-A Team may use a Commercial Team name which is different from the Competitor name.
+No sponsorship from companies associated with the manufacture, re-treading, sale or distribution of tyres is authorised. - h) A Team is defined as the cars entered under a specific Competitor's licence.
+A Team may use a Commercial Team name which is different from the Competitor name (maximum of 32 characters).
 No two Teams may use the same Commercial Team name.
+Should cars be entered under a Driver licence, the team may designate a Competitor name under which they will compete.